The Web address of this

 early-childhood caregivers'

-wounds, and others are traumas that cause such wounds.
+wounds, and other traits are traumas that cause and/or amplify

 recovery.